SnowConvert AI (scai) Command Reference

 scai data validate list --connection my-snowflake

-Generate a JSON configuration file for data validation.
+Generate a YAML configuration file for data validation.

 scai data validate generate-config [--where <WHERE>] [-o <OUTPUT_PATH>]